 Fifteen riparian sites were selected along gauged rivers within the South-East Coast and south-eastern Murray Darling drainage basins of Australia.
 These sites were distributed across clear gradients of ecologically relevant dimensions of hydrological variation: specifically, the magnitude, frequency, duration, timing and rates of change of flow events and patterns.
 The study area spanned latitude -29.467 to -37.371 and longitude 147.413 to 152.217.
 Sites spanned an altitudinal range of 23 – 732 m above sea level.
-Site-specific details can be found in the Supporting Information.
-The reader is referred to Lawson et al. (in press) for a description of site selection criteria and vegetation survey methods, as this study was undertaken simultaneously and at the same sites.
+Site-specific details can be found in the Supporting Information (SP1).
+The reader is referred to Lawson et al. (in review) for a description of site selection criteria and vegetation survey methods, as this study was undertaken simultaneously and at the same sites.

 Rationale for trait selection

-Data for the following traits were collected: specific leaf area (SLA), maximum canopy height, seed mass wood density, flowering period length (proportion of the year spent in flower), leaf narrowness (the ratio of leaf width to length).
+Data for the following traits were collected: specific leaf area (SLA), maximum canopy height, seed mass, wood density, flowering period length (proportion of the year spent in flower), leaf narrowness (the ratio of leaf width to length).
 These traits were chosen to encapsulate the key axes of variation relevant to ecological strategies employed by riparian plants.
 Below we detail the rationale for selection of each trait.

 Specific leaf area, maximum canopy height and seed mass comprise the LHS (leaf, height, seed) triad of traits introduced by Westoby (1998) as a general scheme for comparing the properties of vegetation communities.
 These three traits are typically distributed orthogonally from each other and represent fundamental trade-offs that control plant ecological strategy (Westoby et al. 2002).

-Specific leaf area (the ratio of one-sided leaf area to oven dry mass) is a useful indicator of a species’ position along the leaf economics spectrum (Wright et al. 2004) (ref).
-High SLA species invest considerable nutrients in their leaves, have high rates of photosynthesis and respiration, and short leaf longevity; these species typically exhibit high relative growth rates.
-Conversely, low SLA species receive slower return on investment on costly leaves, with lower rates of photosynthesis and respiration, but greater leaf longevity and ability to tolerate stressful conditions (Reich & Wright 2003; Wright et al. 2004).
+Specific leaf area (the ratio of one-sided leaf area to oven dry mass) is a useful indicator of a species’ position along the leaf economics spectrum (Wright et al. 2004).
+High SLA species invest considerable nutrients in their leaves, have high rates of photosynthesis and respiration and short leaf longevity; these species typically exhibit high relative growth rates.
+Conversely, low SLA species receive slower return on investment on costly leaves, with lower rates of photosynthesis and respiration but greater leaf longevity and ability to tolerate stressful conditions (Reich & Wright 2003; Wright et al. 2004).

-Maximum canopy height integrates the central trade-off between competition for light, and construction and maintenance of costly support structures such as woody stems (Westoby 1998).
+Maximum canopy height integrates the central trade-off between competition for light and construction and maintenance of costly support structures such as woody stems (Westoby 1998).
 These costs are particularly accentuated where plants must defend stems from mechanical disturbance (Falster 2006).

-Seed mass indicates maternal investment in offspring and is a fundamental determinant of seedling establishment success (Leishman et al. 2000) In the riparian environment seed mass may influence hydrochorous dispersal and ability to establish under different soil moisture conditions (Carthey et al. in review).
+Seed mass, defined here as the combined mass of the seed coat, endosperm and embryo, but excluding dispersal structures, indicates maternal investment in offspring and is a fundamental determinant of seedling establishment success (Leishman et al. 2000).
+In the riparian environment seed mass may influence hydrochorous dispersal and ability to establish under different soil moisture conditions (Carthey et al. in review).